itchio/itch.io/docs/accounts/followers.md

 $index

-## Why should I follow other accounts?

 Following another account on itch.io is a simple way to stay up to date with what they're doing.
 You can follow as many accounts as you like.
-In order to get the most out of itch.io we recommend following everyone you find interesting.
+To get the most out of itch.io, we recommend following everyone you find interesting.

-Here are some things that will happen once you're following someone:
+Here are some benefits of following someone:

-* Your [Feed][my_feed] will be populated with the activity of the account you followed.
-This includes, but is not limited to: new games published, games rated, things added to collections, devlog & blog posts written.
+* Your [Feed][my_feed] will be populated with their activity, including new games published, games rated, things added to collections, and devlog & blog posts written.
-* When that account publishes a new game, you'll get an email notification about it (assuming you haven't disabled notifications in your account settings)
+* You'll receive an email notification when they publish a new game (unless you've disabled notifications in your account settings).
-* The person you followed will get a notification, making them feel warm inside
+* The person you followed will receive a notification, which can make them feel appreciated.

-So, in conclusion, following someone is a simple way to support them and keep track of their latest activity.
-On top of that, following more people helps you craft your feed into a great source of the latest happenings in the indie game dev world.
+In conclusion, following someone is a simple way to support them and keep track of their latest activity.
+Following more people also helps you create a great source of the latest happenings in the indie game dev world.

 ### Who should I follow?

 That's for you to decide!
-We generally recommend following anyone that you've positively interacted with.
-No need to be picky, if you end up not liking what they do you can always unfollow them later.
+We generally recommend following anyone with whom you've had positive interactions.
+No need to be picky; if you end up not liking what they do, you can always unfollow them later.

 The itch.io site suggests people for you to follow based on your activity as well.
 You can find your suggestions on your homepage and on [your